Martha Perry Lowe: Early life and education

 Martha Ann Perry was born in Keene, New Hampshire, November 21, 1829.
 Her parents were Gen. Justus Perry and Hannah Wood.
+She was a descendant of William Wood, the supposed author of New England's Prospects, who left England and settled in Concord in 1638.

 As a child, Lowe was rather heedless, enjoying more her life out of doors than plays or studies in the house.
 She loved her garden, the animals about the farm, and all out-of-door games and amusements.

 Between the ages of 12 and 14, she lost her father and mother, an older sister, and a younger brother who had been her constant companion.
 Thereafter, Lowe, her sister Ellen, and her brother Horatio continued to live in the family with an aunt and cousin.

 Perry attended the district school and the Keene Academy.
 At the age of 12, she and Martha were old enough to have a more advanced education, and they were sent to Elizabeth Sedgwick's 'School for Young Ladies' in Lenox, Massachusetts.
 The influence of this school was to them both a lasting benefit.
 On the return of the two sisters from Lenox, their pastor Rev. Abiel Abbott Livermore and his wife were invited to make the Perry family mansion their home.
 Lowe occupied her leisure with riding, driving, and singing.
 After a year at home, she went to Boston, to take piano lessons.
 Her first winter was spent with the family of Mrs. George Bond, one of the ladies of Boston society.
 Her second winter in Boston was devoted to lessons in singing, and she stayed in the home of Dr. and Mrs. Henry I. Bowditch.

 In the meantime, the elder brother, Horatio, after graduating from Harvard College, had enlisted in the Mexican–American War, and served as aide-de-camp on the staff of General Shields.
 On his return from the war, he went with his sisters and the Livermores to the West Indies, where they spent a winter.
 When the party returned, Horatio received through President Zachary Taylor an appointment as Secretary of Legation to Spain.
 He accepted the position, and not long after married Carolina Coronado, poet-laureate of Spain.
 Horatio Perry continued to live abroad, and became distinguished in Spain.
 Lowe and her sister visited them, and while there, studied French, learned to speak Spanish, and attended many court balls and receptions, under the reign of Queen Isabella II.
 During that winter in Madrid, they also met many persons of distinction.
 They afterward traveled on the Continent and in England, returning finally to their old home in Keene.